cloud-native-toolkit/site-operator-guide/docs/learn/iascable/lab2/index.md

 You can find details of the created files and folders also in [IasCable starting point GitHub project](https://github.com/thomassuedbroecker/iascable-starting-point) and that [blog post](https://suedbroecker.net/2022/07/06/get-started-with-an-installable-component-infrastructure-by-selecting-components-from-a-catalog-of-available-modules-with-iascable/).

-In the newly created `bom.yaml` file we find more detailed information about modules we are going to use.
+In the newly created `bom.yaml` file we can find more detailed information about modules we are going to use.

 ```yaml
 apiVersion: cloudnativetoolkit.dev/v1alpha1